scalessim/SCALES-DRP/docs/source/Primitives.rst

 RampFit
 ------------
-  **Generate an exposure from a 'N' number of user defined ramps or group of ramps.**
+   **Generate an exposure from a 'N' number of user defined reads or group of ramps.**

-  Uses a cube of ramps to identify the jumps like cosmic ray hit, bad pixel, and non-linearity to do a ramp fit for each exposure.
+   We adopt the ramp fitting method of  `Brandt et. al. 2024 <https://github.com/t-brandt/fitramp/tree/main>`_ for reads greater than 5.
+This method perform an optimal fit to a pixel’s count rate nondestructively in the presence of both read and photon noise.
+The method construct a covarience matrix by estimating the difference in the read in a ramp, propagation of the read noise, photon noise and their corelation.
+And Performs a generalized least squares fit to the differences, using the inverse of the covariance matrix as weights.
+This gives optimal weight to each difference.
+The readnoise per pixel is estimated from the ``drak frames``.
+The jumps are detected iteratively checking the goodness of fit at each possible jump location.
+More details are presented in the `papers <https://iopscience.iop.org/article/10.1088/1538-3873/ad38d9/pdf>`_.

+   In the case of reads less than 5, we do an iterative stright line fit to the data after correcting the read noise to estimate the slope image.